 ABOUT

-We believe that small farms using traditional, grass-based farming methods ensure healthier cows, and therefore safer and more nourishing milk and beef.
-We believe that returning to this way of farming and eating provides tremendous health benefits.
+We believe that farming with regenerative agriculture methods provides tremendous health benefits.
+With a focus on restoring soil health using ecological principles, we seek to heal degraded farmland and grow nutrient-rich grasses.
+Our 100% grass-fed cows then pass the nutrients on to us!
 Our Farm & FamilyWe are a small family-run operation, with 40 acres of pasture for seasonally grazing our dairy and beef herds.
-Chris Hemlock and his late wife Megan started the farm in 2011 to produce nourishing foods for their family and the local community.
+Chris Hemlock and his late wife Megan started the farm in 2012 to produce nourishing foods for their family and the local community.